noahehall/nodeproto/packages/tools/README.md

-each tool is responsible for devops related functionality
+each tool is responsible for some cross-cutting concern